newlandsvalley/purescript-audiograph/NODES.md

 Delay
 -----

-A note that introduces a time delay.
+A node that introduces a time delay.

 | Attribute | Type |